 Check Tire Pressure On A Regular Basis

 Tire pressure should be checked at least once a month.
 Air within a tire will slowly seep out over time.
 Air pressure can also drop in very cold weather.
 If your tire pressure is already on the low side, then they will be dangerously low when the weather gets cold.
-Driving on chronically under inflated tires weakens them.
+Driving on under inflated tires weakens them.
 In addition to avoiding under inflated tires, you should never over inflate your tires.
 This will cause them to overheat and weaken.

 Your tire pressure should be checked more frequently after running over an object, hitting a curb, or when the weather suddenly gets cold.